bennetthamilton/CS444_Project8/README.md

     - write_u32: Writes an unsigned 32-bit integer to a buffer.
     - write_u16: Writes an unsigned 16-bit integer to a buffer.
     - write_u8: Writes an unsigned 8-bit integer to a buffer.

+### dir.c
+    - directory_open: Opens a directory for reading based on the inode number provided.
+    - directory_get: Reads the next directory entry from the directory `dir` into `entry` and returns -1 if it fails.
+    - directory_close: Closes directory.
+    - ls: Lists contents in current directory.
+    - mkfs: Initializes new filesystem.